sandoche/Fractional-senior-frontend-coding-challenge/README.md

 - ES Lint, Style Lint, Prettier, Husky — to ensure a clean code style
 - Cypress — for E2E Testing

-Nuxt.js is my default choice when building a website because I love using Vue, and Nuxt lets you code with vue and generate the static website.
-CoinSlim is therefore built with the static target to not only have an SEO-friendly website and also to take advantage of free static website hosting such as Netlify.
+I took a few technical choices:

+- I use the `static` target to make it SEO Friendly
-I chose to use the options API instead of the composition API, because I am more used to it, and the project is small enough to have a simple code without the need for it.
+- I am using the options API instead of the composition API because the code is simple enough

-Also, I decided to use Tailwind UI, which I recently purchased the license of for a project, to avoid reinventing the wheel and therefore build the website faster.
-If you want to see some code I wrote without any CSS Frameworks I invite you to check my projects on my website — https://www.sandoche.com.
+- I decided to use Tailwind UI to avoid reinventing the wheel and therefore build the website faster
+- I had the option between using a library that handles the state persistence or coding it myself with the local storage.
+Having a previous experience in the past with the library I preferred to do it myself to have more flexibility

 #### Design & high-level decisions